charlie86/spotifyr/README.md

-# spotifyr: A scalable wrapper to pull data from Spotify's Web API
+# spotifyr: A scalable wrapper for Spotify's Web API